mikeruk/HttpWebClientService/README.md

-               END of experiment to customize the RestClient -  1.
+               END of experiment to customize the WebClient -  1.
 Adjusting Timeouts (Connect, Read, Write)

-               START of experiment to customize the RestClient -  2.
+               START of experiment to customize the WebClient -  2.
 Adding a Retry/Backoff Strategy

 Great next step.
 For retries/backoff you’ve got two solid options: